-- 1. ATTENDANCE AND PARTICIPATION IN CLASS, INCLUDING ACTIVE ENGAGEMENT IN STUDENT-LED DISCUSSIONS OF PRIMARY SOURCES. - 2.
-MIDTERM EXAMINATION: In Class-Thurs., March 2nd. - 3.
-FINAL EXAMINATION: Wednesday, May 3rd, 9:00 AM-11:00AM-subject to change by registrar. - 4.
+- 1. ATTENDANCE AND PARTICIPATION IN CLASS, INCLUDING ACTIVE ENGAGEMENT IN DISCUSSIONS OF PRIMARY SOURCES. - 2.
+MIDTERM EXAMINATION: In Class-Thurs., February 28th. - 3.
+FINAL EXAMINATION: Scheduled by Registrar - 4.
 IN-CLASS DEBATES: All students will participate in one of three scheduled in-class debates.
 Students will assume the role of historic participants in debates about: Jewish emancipation, modern religious movements in Judaism, and Jewish political movements, including varieties of Zionism.
 Students will work in small groups to prepare for the debates and will divide the various positions that each student will represent.
-There should be exchange and discussion among the groups in each debate.

-5. PRIMARY SOURCE ANALYSIS: This 5-7 page paper should be a close historical analysis of a primary source--a memoir, political or religious tract, autobiography, or collection of documents.
+There should be exchange and discussion among the groups in each debate. - 5.
+PRIMARY SOURCE ANALYSIS: This 5-7 page paper should be a close historical analysis of a primary source--a memoir, political or religious tract, autobiography, or collection of documents.
 A list of suggested sources is available on Canvas under "Primary Source Assignment" at the bottom of the home page.
 Other research topics will be permitted with the permission of the instructor.

-PAPERS DUE IN CLASS ON APRIL 6.
+PAPERS DUE IN CLASS ON APRIL 4.